Number density: Definition

 where N is the total number of objects in a volume V.

-Here it is assumed that N is large enough that rounding of the count to the nearest integer does not introduce much of an error, however V is chosen to be small enough that the resulting n does not depend much on the size or shape of the volume V because of large-scale features.
+Here it is assumed that N is large enough that rounding of the count to the nearest integer does not introduce much of an error, but V is chosen to be small enough that the resulting n does not depend much on the size or shape of the volume V because of large-scale features.

 Area number density is the number of specified objects per unit area, A: